cultuurnet/stoplight-docs-uitpas/docs/searching-for-UiTPAS-events.md

 ### Searching for UiTPAS events of multiple UiTPAS organizers

-You can search for the UiTPAS events of multiple UiTPAS organizers by using the q paramter.
+You can search for the UiTPAS events of multiple UiTPAS organizers by using the q parameter.

 ```json http
 {